tbrowder/PB-Lottery/README.md

 It uses two separate data records, in defined formats (see below), for your tickets and the Power Ball drawings.

-The drawing records must be in a file named `drawings.txt` and your ticket records must be in a file named `my-tickets.txt`.
+The drawing records must be in a file named `draws.txt` and your ticket records must be in a file named `my-tickets.txt`.

 This program expects your two data files to be in a directory pointed to by the environment variable **PB_LOTTERY_PRIVATE_DIR**.
 That directory **must** exist in order for the program to run, and the `draws.txt` and c<my-tickets.txt> files must exist in order to check your results.